- Isaac Ciechanover, M.D. – President & CEO

 Chief Operating Officer

-Chief Regulatory and Quality Officer
+Chief Regulatory and Quality Assurance Officer

 Earlier in his career, he worked for large and small organizations.
 Most notably, he gained valuable international experience in positions of increasing responsibility with Schering AG, working in the Berlin head office and UK subsidiary where he played a key role in the global approvals of the first-in-class gadolinium-based MRI contrast agent, Magnevist®.